Rated: 2 / 5

 It also doesn’t help that our protagonist Montag, played by Michael B. Jordan (who’s casting has been met with some reservation by die-hard fans of the book, for reasons I’ll get into later), doesn’t have a wife in this adaptation, like he did in the novel.
 Instead, it opts to let him have a more close relationship with the captain of the fire team, a sort of father-son relationship (even though they’re not actually father and son), or sort of bromance, a comradery thing.
 This causes the film to suffer in a great way compared to the novel.
 For starters, the relationship in the novel demonstrates how isolated the husband and wife are from one another, how they don’t really love each other, how the wife is more into television shows and chatting with her friends about said-shows.
 The media creating a kind of isolation, something I pointed out as a danger to society in that film Suicide Club.
 And it shows just how far gone she really is, how much the way society is, the instant gratification mindset, the materialistic mindset, has led her to not care about Montag at all.
 It’s a symptom most in this society have (at least in the novel version), which showcases the overall problem on a smaller scale.
 We don’t get that in this film.
 Rather, it just does the typical totalitarian society ala 1984.
 Look, if you wanted to do a modern adaptation of 1984, then just do a modern fucking adaptation of 1984.
 Fahrenheit 451 isn’t supposed to be like that.
 It’s about how society has become its own worst enemy, rather than those in charge being the ones as the primary cause of the harm.

 In fact, the manner in which Montag gets an awakening from this mindset is also far different than in the novel.
 In the novel, he meets, by random chance, some little girl who acts carefree and different from everyone else.
-This is to highlight what the children are actually like, what they’re expected to be, and highlighting an important quality that all humans should have, lest they lose semblance of meaning and happiness.
-Now, this little girl isn’t in the movie per-se, but there is an older substitute (otherwise I guess some would mistakenly assume Montag is a pedophile or something, because we can’t have adults having and innocent conversation with a child, in the middle of the night, alone on the street, with no one else around; guess I’m not helping my case out very much when detailing the context; the 50s were a more innocent time period).
+This is to highlight what the children are actually like, what they’re expected to be, and emphasizing an important quality that all humans should have, lest they lose semblance of meaning and happiness.
+Now, this little girl isn’t in the movie per-se, but there is an older substitute (otherwise I guess some would mistakenly assume Montag is a pedophile or something, because we can’t have adults having an innocent conversation with a child, in the middle of the night, alone on the street, with no one else around; the 50s were a more innocent time period).
 An older substitute that he eventually makes out with (well now that would just make the novel version awkward).
 The thing is though, she doesn’t awaken Montag to this way of thinking so much as she brings him in to the revolution.
 Yep, it all comes back to challenging the totalitarian pricks in power, as opposed to pointing out how society is flawed because of its own self-inflicted wounds.
 Again, why the fuck do this and call it Fahrenheit 451 as opposed to 1984?

 Oh, and also, there’s no killer robot dog in this.
 Ah, whatever.